luomingshuang/AVSR_papers/README.md

-This repository mainly collect the papers for AVSR.
+This repository mainly collects the papers for AVSR.